 That’s where large seven-seat SUVs like the cars below come in.
-You may not win the hearts of environmentalists with the cars below (though some are impressively frugal), but you’ll always get where you’re going come rain or shine.
-And as is the way these days, there are toys and options aplenty – well, unless you pick the Defender.
+You may not win the hearts of environmentalists (although many of our choices are actually impressively frugal), but you’ll always get where you’re going come rain or shine.
+As is the way these days, there are toys, options and space aplenty, too.

 10 – Toyota Land Cruiser

-Head out to the deserts of the Middle East and you’ll see more Toyota Land Cruisers than virtually any other car.
+Head out to the deserts of the Middle East and you’ll see more Toyota Land Cruisers than virtually any other car – and for good reason.
 It’s tough and reliable and while it lacks the sophistication of European rivals, few vehicles are better suited to the job of getting you to your destination without a hitch.
 Literally, if you’re in the desert.

 Deserts are harder to come by in the British Isles and here the Land Cruiser’s unimpressive 35 mpg combined rating counts against it.
-At a minimum of 35,000, it also looks expensive next to the Korean offerings further down this page.
-The rear seats are also a bit cramped, but they do fold away to reveal a large boot.
+With prices starting from just over £35,000, it also looks rather pricey beside the latest Korean offerings.
+They’re nicer inside too, faster and cheaper to run.
+The third row seats are also a bit cramped, but they do fold away to reveal a large boot.

 8 – Mercedes-Benz GL

-Like its Audi Q7 rival, the Mercedes-Benz GL is more like a block of flats than a car.
-Realistically, reviewers say it’s too big for UK roads, and while it drives well and always feels planted to the road, negotiating it around tight city streets or supermarket car parks can be a nightmare.
+Some might argue that the Mercedes GL is more like a block of flats than a car.
+Realistically, reviewers say it’s too big for UK roads, and although it drives well and always feels planted to the road, negotiating it around tight city streets or supermarket car parks can be a nightmare.

 The size also puts paid to any thoughts of low running costs.
-If a 60,000 entry tag doesn’t concern you, then maximum economy of 35 mpg (with a 285 yearly VED bill) isn’t likely to help.
-What it does do well is accommodate – access to those rearmost seats isn’t great, but once ensconced they offer a lot more space than most other 4x4s on this list.
+If a £60,000 entry tag doesn’t concern you, then maximum economy of 35 mpg (with a 285 yearly VED tax bill) isn’t likely to help.
+What it does do well is accommodation – access to those rearmost seats isn’t great, but once ensconced they offer a lot more space than most other 4x4s on this list.

 6 – Audi Q7

-Hyundai’s Santa Fe edges out its Kia cousin here with an excellent wowscore of 7.9 out of 10.
+Hyundai’s Santa Fe receives an excellent wowscore of 7.9 out of 10.
 Its a handsome car, has a comfortable ride and all the reviews are impressed with the standard 2.2-litre diesel engine.
-That diesel is capable of up to 47 mpg in the right spec – i.e. with a manual transmission – but even the automatic manages 41 mpg and testers say it’s a relaxing drive.
+It’s capable of up to 47 mpg in the right spec – i.e. with a manual transmission – but even the automatic manages 41 mpg and testers say it’s a relaxing drive.

-The rear seats arent too roomy, in common with its Kia Sorento cousin.
-But as with most other 7-seaters here, younger children – those of primary school age – should be fine.
-Pricing starts at 26,000, which makes it the cheapest car on this list.
-Hyundai also grants you a useful 5-year warranty.
+The rear seats aren’t too roomy, in common with its Kia Sorento cousin.
+But as with most other 7-seaters here, younger children – those of primary school age, really – should be fine.
+Pricing starts at £27,995 which makes it the cheapest car on this list.
+Hyundai also grants you a useful five-year warranty.

-A sixty-grand starting price means our second-place finisher is over the twice the price of the Hyundai above – but most Range Rover Sport pilots will tell you that it’s worth the outlay.
-Kids sitting in that seventh row may not agree though – the seats are mostly after-thoughts, but do endow the Sport with extra practicality when they’re required.
+A sixty-grand starting price means our fourth-place finisher is over the twice the price of the Hyundai above – but most Range Rover Sport drivers will tell you that it’s worth the outlay.
+Kids sitting in that third row may not agree because the seats are more afterthought than permanent fixture, but their presence endows the Sport with extra practicality if and when required.